 Tricia has been practicing yoga for 12 years, though her interest in it started at the age of 16 when she first read about it in a teen magazine.
 Growing up on a farm in southern Saskatchewan near a small town of 400 people didn’t offer her the opportunity to study yoga so she had to wait until she left home to try out a class.
 At the age of 23, while pregnant, she was introduced to Iyengar yoga while attending a retreat with Senior Iyengar Instructor Father Joe Pereira.
 She then took a variety of classes in Calgary, Australia, and Moose Jaw before settling into regular Iyengar classes in Edmonton.
 It was while taking classes there that she realized how much her yoga practice has influenced her own life and realized that she wanted to share her love and passion for yoga with others.
 She has studied continuously with Father Joe for the past 10 years and attended many other workshops and classes with Canadian Senior Instructors in Victoria and Edmonton.
 Tricia is certified at the Introductory II Level, is working as a Registered Acupuncturist and being mom to her young son.

-Kari “discovered” yoga in 1998 while enrolled at the University of Alberta.
+Kari first experienced yoga in 1998, while completing her Bachelor of Kinesiology (graduated in 2001) at the University of Alberta.
 She noticed immediately that yoga helped her to feel more “balanced”.
 She was guided by many wonderful teachers from many traditions.
-It was here that she first experienced Iyengar Yoga, and her Senior Teacher, Teddy Hyndman.
-Her practice became more serious in 2006, when she began to struggle with constant fatigue and a weak immune system.
-In order to become more immersed in yoga, Kari began to pursue yoga teacher training.
-Kari became certified with the Yoga Association of Alberta in 2012 and completed her Introductory 2 certification with IYAC in 2014 with the support of the Edmonton Iyengar Yoga Community.
-She continues to study with national and international Iyengar Yoga teachers.
-Having recently relocated to the beautiful Okanagan, Kari is thrilled to be welcomed to the community at Kelowna Yoga House.
+It was here that she was exposed to Iyengar Yoga through the Senior Certified Iyengar Yoga Teacher, Teddy Hyndman.
+Kari’s practice became focused on the Iyengar Yoga Tradition in 2006, when she began to struggle with constant fatigue, a weak immune system, and sports related injuries.
+To advance her practice, Kari began to pursue yoga teacher training.
+Kari became certified with the Yoga Association of Alberta in 2012 and completed her Introductory II certification with the Iyengar Yoga Association of Canada in 2014 with the support of the Edmonton Iyengar Yoga community.
+She continues to study with national and international Iyengar Yoga teachers and is currently working towards her Junior Intermediate Certification with the support of the Kelowna Yoga House community.
+Kari is thrilled to be teaching in the beautiful Okanagan!